Review by Frank Plowright

 The two other Marvel characters most frequently utilised by Straczynski in Spider-Man were Doctor Strange and Tony Stark, and both are consulted in this four chapter tale, Stark as Iron Man rather than a civilian.
 Neither, though, can fully change his circumstances, and in Doctor Strange’s case a scene from an earlier issue is replayed through different eyes to good effect.
 Joe Quesada’s art for this sequence is noteworthy, incorporating the decorative flourishes employed by 1970s Doctor Strange artists in his page designs.

 Quesada’s art is otherwise very theatrical, frequently resorting to light and shade to reflect the narrative theme, and the solution to Spider-Man’s crises is also very theatrical.
 There is a price to pay, and it involves sacrifice.

-Throughout his tenure on Spider-Man Straczynski returned to what made Spider-Man, both literally in terms of his origin, and the person he’s become from that point.
-It’s very much running in the background here as well, with Parker given glimpses of men he could have become, one deliberately very similar to Tony Stark.
-The central point is only the man he had developed into would possess the price required for his salvation, and interestingly when there’s a decision to be made it’s not Peter Parker who ultimately has to make it.
-As with elements of Straczynski’s previous material, it’s rather a cerebral theme given people’s expectations for Spider-Man, and that’s what makes it a memorable story.
+Throughout his tenure on Spider-Man Straczynski returns to what made Spider-Man, both literally in terms of his origin, and the person he’s become from that point.
+It’s very much running in the background here as well, with Parker given glimpses of men he could have become, one deliberately resembling Tony Stark.
+The central point is only the man he actually developed into possesses the price required for his salvation, and interestingly when there’s a decision to be made it’s not Peter Parker who ultimately has to make it.
+As with elements of Straczynski’s previous material, it’s a cerebral theme given people’s expectations for Spider-Man, and that’s what makes it a memorable story.